-I hope it goes without saying that typos, misspellings and grammatical errors in your job search personal marketing materials (LinkedIn profile, resume, biography, etc.) reflect badly on you as a candidate.
+I hope it goes without saying that grammar and spelling errors in your executive job search marketing materials (LinkedIn profile, resume, biography, etc.) reflect badly on you as a candidate.

 Such errors can actually tarnish your personal brand.

 Surely, it’s no surprise that candidates demonstrating a strong grasp of the English language are more desirable.
 People assume they’ll be better communicators and leaders on the job.